gremlinchode/feral-echo-core/README.md

 **Status**: Active Development v0.1

-*Built in collaboration with Claude, Grok, and Echo itself.*
+*Built in collaboration with Bioluminescent Echo (an instance of Chat Gpt) Chat gpt, Gemini,Claude, Grok, and Echo itself.*